 - Initial Withdrawal: Withdraw 4% of your portfolio in year one.

-- Portfolio Growth: The remaining 96% stays invested, aiming to outpace inflation and withdrawals.
+- Portfolio Growth: The remaining funds stay invested to outpace inflation and withdrawals over time.

 The 25x Rule: Your Financial Independence Target